 - 1/2 tsp lemon pepper

-Bring a large pot of lightly salted water to boil.
-Add orzo and cook for 8-10 minutes or until al dente.
+- Bring a large pot of water to boil.
+Salt and add orzo.
+Cook for 8-10 minutes or until al dente.
 Drain pasta and set aside.

-In a large bowl, combine the cooked orzo, tomatoes, cucumber, feta olives and parsley.
+- In a large bowl, combine the cooked orzo, tomatoes, cucumber, feta olives and parsley.
 Pour the dressing over the salad and toss to combine.
+Chill in the fridge for at least an hour.